mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

 ---
 layout: layout.pug
-navigationTitle:  security
+navigationTitle:  Security
 title: Security
 menuWeight: 33
-excerpt: DC/OS Apache NiFi Service encryption, authentication and authorization
+excerpt: DC/OS NiFi Service encryption, authentication and authorization
 featureMaturity:
 enterprise: false
 ---

 # Components

-# DC/OS Apache NiFi Security
+# DC/OS NiFi Security

-The DC/OS Apache NiFi service supports Apache NiFi’s native transport encryption, authentication, and authorization mechanisms.
+The DC/OS NiFi service supports Apache NiFi’s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the use of these important features.

-A good overview of these features can be found  [here](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html).
+A good overview of these features can be found in the [Apache NiFi Administration Guide](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html).

 ## Transport Encryption and SSL Authentication
-With transport encryption enabled, DC/OS Apache NiFi Service will automatically deploy all nodes with the correct configuration to encrypt communication via SSL.
+With transport encryption enabled, the DC/OS NiFi Service will automatically deploy all nodes with the correct configuration to encrypt communication via SSL.
 The nodes will communicate securely between themselves using SSL.
-SSL authentication requires that all NiFi nodes present a valid certificate from which their identity can be derived for communicating between themselves.
+SSL authentication requires that all NiFi nodes present a valid certificate.
+From this certificate, their identity can be derived for communicating between nodes.

-DC/OS Apache NiFi Service uses the CN of the SSL certificate as the principal for a given node.
+DC/OS NiFi Service uses the CN of the SSL certificate as the principal for a given node.

 Example: CN=nifi-0-node.demonifi, O="Mesosphere, Inc", L=San Francisco, ST=CA, C=US.